NoorFatima-developer/Learn-Javascript-in-depth/Lecture 42(Classes & OOP)/notes.md

 <!-- Javascrip ka 1 bht acha feature hai Services krk osmai hum log ye use krskty hain but in projects we will discuss further details of it... -->

 ## Parts/Components of OOP

-Object literals => {isk andr hmry ps properties and methods hoty hain...}..mnz two.
+1--Object literals => {isk andr hmry ps properties and methods hoty hain...}..mnz two.

 Example of Object Literals is: